trs80gp - A TRS-80 Model 1,2,3,4,12,16,6000,MC-10,Color Computer,DT-1,Videotex Emulator

-Each drive has a sub-menu that lets you eject diskettes, replace diskettes, insert diskettes, save them to a new file or turn off their write protection.
+Each drive has a sub-menu that lets you eject diskettes, replace diskettes, insert diskettes, save them to a new file or toggle their write protection.
 This isn't the read-only flag of the PC file system but an internal one corresponding to the physical write protect notch on the real floppy disks.
 Besides saving a copy of a disk image file, Diskette → ... → Export... can write out the disk image in ASCII format or as a track dump in ASCII format for debugging purposes.

 Whenever a floppy is accessed trsg80p will go into turbo mode automatically.
 This can be enabled or disabled with the Diskette → Auto Turbo menu.
 Running in turbo mode has no harmful effect on diskette usage as the necessary relative timing remains the same.
 Generally you'd only want to turn the feature off to experience the original pace of the machine or when faster disk operations make it hard to read text.
 Or to keep the TRS-80's real time clock in sync with the current time.